janik6n/azlogin/README.md

 # Azlogin

 Azure CLI login helper.
-You have multipe tenants to login to, but cannot remember the tenant IDs?
+You have multiple tenants to login to, but cannot remember the tenant IDs?
 Azlogin to the rescue!

 ## Prerequisites